Techtonica/curriculum/html-and-css/intro-to-css.md

 			- Pixels : when need to give a concrete size
 			- EM : scalable to parent's font size
 			- Percentage : scalable to 100%
-	- Tags
-		- tags designed to specifically change your phrases
-		- <strong>
-		- <u>
-		- <em>
-		- <strikethrough>
-		- <hr>
 	- Text Align
 		- center
 		- justify
 		- left
 		- right
+	- Color
+    - changes the text color
+		- accepts hex and rgba values
+    - Example: `color: red;`
+  - Background-color
+		- changes the background color of an element
+		- accepts hex and rgba values
+    - Example: `background-color: red;`
+	- Border
+		- can give border to different edges on the element
+			- top
+			- right
+			- bottom
+			- left
+      - works in clockwise direction
+		- width
+		- style
+			- dotted
+			- solid
+			- double
+			- dashed
+		- color
+    - Example:
+      ```CSS
+          p {
+            border: 10px 5px solid red;
+          }
+      ```
   - Cursor
   	- cursor automatically changes when you hover over a link, to a little hand
   	- can change the behavior
   	- change to a pointer (a pointy finger with a cartoon glove) with 'pointer'
+- Box-Model
+  - Html elements can be thought of as a series of boxes
+  - display properties
+    - block
+      - always takes up full width
+    - inline-block
+    - inline
+    - flex
+      - don't go too in depth, but mention it exists
+  - spacing and determining width of elements
+    - element
+    - padding
+    - border
+    - margin
+      - can overlap, takes the larger value
+      - doesn't work with inline elements
+- Selection rules
+  - In what order do rules apply?
+  - You can select elements on the page and apply styles using:
+    - Inline styles
+    - Ids - `#my-id`
+    - Classes - `.my-class`
+    - Tags - `p`
+    - Universal selector - `*`
+  -  Rules apply from most to least specific:
+    - Inline styles > Ids > Classes > Tags
+  - General principles
+    - Avoid inline styles whenever possible, they make Html messy
+    - Use Ids rarely - use Ids if you have 1 specific tag you want to style
+    - Prefer using classes - they are good for styling multiple tags
+    - Use the universal selector for a style you want to apply to everything, like font-family

 ### Materials